Facebook’s brazen attempt to crush regulations in Australia may backfire

 Still, support for the law goes well beyond the center-right ruling party, Lidberg said.
 “It’s clearly a bipartisan push,” he said.

 Facebook‘s more aggressive stance of late has put it at odds with other tech giants.
-Apple has made changes to its latest operating system that impact the ability of app developers, including Facebook, to collect valuable data on people’s behavior.
+Apple has made changes to its latest operating system that affect the ability of app developers, including Facebook, to collect valuable data on people’s behavior.
 Facebook has publicly challenged Apple on that move, including in its most recent earnings call.

 Zuckerberg said Apple’s moves on privacy “clearly track their competitive interests.”

-Facebook has also made a point recently of pushing its own ideas about Internet regulation with a public campaign, a topic that is likely to be taken up by the Biden administration and the recently elected Democratic Congress.
+Facebook also has made a point recently of pushing its own ideas about Internet regulation with a public campaign, a topic that probably will be taken up by the Biden administration and the recently elected Democratic Congress.

-Lawmakers are already hoping to grill Zuckerberg and other tech leaders for upcoming hearings on free speech issues
+Lawmakers are hoping to grill Zuckerberg and other tech leaders for upcoming hearings on free-speech issues.

 Wardle, of First Draft, said Facebook’s new willingness to be aggressive on several fronts would be the harbinger for similar confrontations all over the world.

-“Australia is the canary in the call mine, and policymakers in Brussels and D.C. are sitting there eating the popcorn,” she said.
-“They’ve raised the stakes, I worry that it will lead to more of these on-the-edge brinkmanship deals — at a time when the world’s information ecosystem is already at a breaking point.”
+“Australia is the canary in the coal mine, and policymakers in Brussels and D.C. are sitting there eating the popcorn,” she said.
+“They’ve raised the stakes; I worry that it will lead to more of these on-the-edge brinkmanship deals — at a time when the world’s information ecosystem is already at a breaking point.”